Matomo Alternative

 - Can we keep our raw-data ownership expectations?

 +Analytics Pro processes data on managed EU infrastructure with documented processing terms.
 Self-host-level raw-data ownership is a Matomo-specific architectural choice and does not carry over directly.
+If that ownership model is non-negotiable, keep it as an explicit architecture requirement.

 - How do we justify a switch to stakeholders who chose Matomo for privacy reasons?